Department of Business

 - A student must interview with a faculty panel and receive a positive recommendation and be accepted by vote of the business faculty.

-Advanced Standing will be withdrawn if a student fails to enroll at NNU for a period of three consecutive semesters, does not maintain a 2.5 GPA, or does not uphold the Business Department Standards.
+Advanced Standing will be withdrawn if a student fails to enroll at NNU for a period of three consecutive semesters, does not maintain a 2.5 GPA, or does not uphold the College of Business department standards.
 A student must reapply for Advanced Standing upon re-admittance to NNU.

 Business Majors and Minors

-The School of Business offers six majors within the department:
+The College of Business offers six majors within the department:

 - Bachelor of Science, Accounting